What lessons for us are there in the Exodus 10 account of Moses' meeting with Pharaoh?

-At the conclusion of one film showing in Sicily, some left-wing radicals stood up and began loudly accusing the church group of being CIA agents who were saying the modern state of Israel was "untouchable" because it is under special, divine protection.
+At the conclusion of one film showing in Sicily, some left-wing Italian radicals stood up and began loudly accusing the church group of being CIA agents who were saying the modern state of Israel was "untouchable" because it is under special, divine protection.

 To be sure, the Sinai event wasn't called a marriage ceremony.
 But the covenant between God and Israel at Mount Sinai was almost immediately identified by Moses as a kind of marriage covenant.
 It is clear from the Exodus 10 events that God wanted His people to set themselves apart only for Him.
 Later in the book of Exodus, Moses refers to the People of God's unfaithfulness to the covenant agreement as "whoring" (KJV) or "prostituting" (NIV).2

 That's strong language.
-But it is a theme repeated in the Old Testament by prophets such as Ezekiel and Hosea.
+However, it is a theme used in the Old Testament by prophets such as Ezekiel and Hosea.
 The use of figures of speech drawn from the man-woman relationship indicates the kind of exclusive relationship God wants with His people, including us today.

 The covenant agreement is not to be understood in terms of Western marriage, however.
 It is more like the Eastern marriages, which were in many ways "imposed" marriages.
 To outsiders, it may seem like the bride in such marriages has little to say in the choice of her husband.
 Still, if he was obviously a good man, offering her status, a home, a future, and a promise to love and cherish her, she would willingly say "yes" to his offer.
 The stories of Isaac and Rebekah and Jacob and his two wives are good examples of this.

 It's easy to make parallels between this kind of marriage agreement and the covenant at Sinai (and with the "better covenant" outlined in Hebrews 8).

 Neither the inborn merits of the Jews nor a plot by the CIA made them the chosen people.
 The same thing can be said of us.
 We did not choose ourselves.
 God has always taken the initiative in wooing us into a covenant relationship by His loving promises.